 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected price inflation.
-Best estimates of arithmetic real rates of return for the 10-year period from 2015 to 2024 were based upon capital market assumptions provided by plan's investment consultant(s).
-For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2015, these best estimates are summarized in the following table:
+Best estimates of arithmetic real rates of return for the 10-year period from 2016 to 2025 were based upon capital market assumptions provided by plan's investment consultant(s).
+For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2016, these best estimates are summarized in the following table:

+Towns Long-Term

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Broad Domestic Equity 37% 6.82%
+Broad Domestic Equity 37% 6.54%

-International Equity 15% 6.88%
+International Equity 15% 6.63%

-Real Estate 8% 5.04%
+Real Estate 8% 4.90%

 Cash Equivalents 0% 0.02%

 Domestic Fixed 40% 0.83%

-Total 100% -
+Total 100%

-Total Real Rate of Return 4.29%
+Total Real Rate of Return 4.14%

 Plus: Price Inflation - Actuary 's Assumption 2.50%

-Less: Investment Expenses (P assive) 0.10%
+Less: Investment Expenses 0.00%

-Net Expected Return 6.69%
+Net Expected Return 6.64%